LordAries1972/CPGE/Docs/SceneManager-Example-Usage.md

 ### Integration with the CPGE Engine

-Both classes are integral components of the CPGE (Complete Performance Gaming Engine) architecture, designed to work seamlessly with DirectX 11/12 rendering pipelines, multi-threaded operations, and comprehensive debugging systems.
+Both classes are integral components of the CPGE (Cross Platform Gaming Engine) architecture, designed to work seamlessly with DirectX 11/12 rendering pipelines, multi-threaded operations, and comprehensive debugging systems.
 They follow the engine's strict coding standards including detailed debug logging, exception handling, and memory management protocols.

 ---